DemisR/mac-devops-setup/README.md

 - Updating OSX
 - Installing Xcode Command Line Tools

-More easilly you can just execute script [install.sh](install.sh) that include all commands for install prerequisites.
+More easily, you can simply run the [install.sh](install.sh) script which includes all commands for the installation prerequisites.

 _Note: If some Homebrew commands fail, you might need to agree to XCode's license or fix some other Brew issue.
 Run brew doctor to see if this is the case._